websanco/liferay-learn/docs/dxp/latest/en/site-building/optimizing-sites/ab-testing/creating-ab-tests.md

 1. Enter a name for the Variant and click *Save*.
 1. Click the *Edit* (![Edit icon](../../../images/icon-edit.png)) button next to the variant's name.
 The current Content Page opens in editing mode as the baseline for the Variant.

 1. Edit the Variant with the changes you want to test.
-For example, if you want to test a different call-to-action text, update the button with the new text.
+For example, if you want to test different call-to-action text, update the button with the new text.
 1. Click *Save Variant*.

 After creating your test and test Variant, you can [run the test](./running-and-monitoring-ab-tests).